Eric Sun

 Stanford Student Space Initiative

 Leading structures for spacecraft hardware.
-Continuing work on SAMWISE, a CubeSat targeting launch on a SpaceX Transporter mission from Vandenberg.
+Continuing work on SAMWISE, a CubeSat targeting launch on a SpaceX Transporter mission from Vandenberg Space Force Base.

 2. Satellite Structures Engineer